Seattle Police Department: History

-The department was established in the 1880s after a lynching and a number of race riots.
-By 1896, there were 43 police officers.
+The Seattle police force was established in 1869 with the election of John T. Jordan as the first town marshal.
+In 1883, the town marshal position was disestablished and replaced by an appointed position: the chief of police.
+By 1896, there were 43 police officers and 60,000 residents.

+Officer David Sires was the first officer to be killed in the line of duty in 1881.
+The man accused of killing Sires, along with two other men accused of murder, were lynched by a mob of Seattleites in January, 1882.
+This event, along with the Anti-Chinese Race Riots of 1886 were associated with significant investment by the city into the police department.

 The State of Washington prohibited alcohol in 1916.
-Police Lieutenant Roy Olmstead began a bootlegging operation.
-In March 1920 he was arrested by Federal probations agents and was fired from his job with the department.
-He went on to run a very profitable operation.
-He enjoyed a very good reputation for his integrity as a rum-runner and was active in the community.
-He was convicted in 1921 with twenty others in an early case that used telephone wiretaps.
+Police Lieutenant Roy Olmstead began a bootlegging operation while employed by the police department.
+In March 1920, he was arrested by Federal prohibition agents and was fired from his job with the department.
+After being fired, he continued to run a very profitable rumrunning business.
+Relying on bribery of police officers, Olmstead was able to avoid most conflict until his arrest in 1924.
+He was convicted in 1926 with twenty others in one of the first cases that used telephone wiretaps.
+Olmstead's case made it to the supreme court, where his conviction was upheld.
 He was released in 1931 and pardoned by President Franklin D. Roosevelt in 1935.

-In June 1924, Bertha Landes served as acting mayor while Edwin J. Brown was out of the city to attend the marathon Democratic National Convention.
-In a newspaper story Police Chief William Severyns said that the department had at least a hundred corrupt officers.
+In June 1924, Bertha Landes served as acting mayor while Edwin J. Brown was out of the city to attend the Democratic National Convention.
+In a newspaper story, Police Chief William Severyns said that the department had at least a hundred corrupt officers.
 Mayor Landes ordered the chief to fire one hundred officers.
-He refused.
-Landes fired him.
+When he refused, Landes fired him.
 Mayor Brown rushed back to the city to reverse Mayor Landes' actions.

-In 1926, Chief Severyns described to the Seattle Union Record police brutality that included questioning suspects in a rowboat in Lake Washington with a heavy weight tied around their necks.
+Following Landes term as acting mayor, she became the first elected female mayor of Seattle in 1926.
+Mayor Landes was a strict enforcer of anti-vice law and was critical of the SPD.
+Quickly thereafter, Chief Severyns described to the Seattle Union Record several cases of police brutality.
+One report included questioning suspects in a rowboat in Lake Washington with a heavy weight tied around their necks.
+This was one of the first official accounts of police corruption and brutality in the city.